ToolEditor/TEdtr_CamPhish/README.md

 # TEdtr_CamPhish
 <p>This Tool Edited by TEdtr.</p>
 <br>
-<p style=color:red;>Don't Use it in any illegal activities, the author or TEdtr not responsible for it </p>
+<p style:color=red;>Don't Use it in any illegal activities, the author or TEdtr not responsible for it </p>

 ## Installing (Kali Linux/Termux):